aime-byiringiro/Minimum-Spanning-Trees/Kruskal’s/README.md

 # Krustal Algorithm
 - In Krustal's algorithm, set A is a forest whose vertices are all those of the given graph.
 The safe edge added to A is always the lowest-weight edge in the graph that connects two distinct components.

-- It assumes that the input is connected and represented by adjacency lists. c
+- It assumes that the input is connected and represented by adjacency lists.

 # Running time: O(E lg V)